ShadeLab/Centralia_16S_analysis/MockCommunityAnalysis_09Nov15/MockCommunity_ComputingNotes.md

 java -jar $RDP_JAR_PATH/classifier.jar classify -c 0.5 -o MASTER_OTU_classified.txt -h otu_hier.txt MASTER_RepSeqs.fa
 ```
 * note:  the classifier confidence option '-c' default is 0.8, but we are using 0.5.
 Perhaps this will improve putative assignments?  anyway, we have to be careful about assignments with confidence < 0.8.
-Maybe change it back to default?
 * okay, now will try to run the entire batch script from merging to assigning taxonomy, w/ first estimate of 6 hr wall time w/ 264 Gb and 8 ppn
 * note about taxonomy - using the RDP classifier with the RDP database may not be awesome.  there is also the greengenes (gg_13_8_otus/taxonomy/97_otu_taxonomy.txt) file that we can use for the gg assignments.
 What, then, do we use for the de novo assignemnts?
+The best hit ot the gg database may be okay.

 ### 04 Jan 2016
 * Try the RDP classified with higher confidence score by changing -c 0.5 to -c 0.8